 How to measure TDS

-- Measure the TDS of raw feed water by submersing the tester's probes into a cup or glass of TAP water.
+- Measure the TDS of raw feed water by submersing the tester's probes into a glass of tap water.
 Record the results.

-- Measure the TDS of your RO water by filling a cup or glass with RO water (from RO faucet) and submersing the tester's probes into the water.
+- Measure the TDS of your RO water by filling a glass with RO water (from RO faucet) and submersing the tester's probes into the water.
 Record the results.

 - Calculate percent rejection using the following formula: